David-Durst/embeddedHaskellAetherling/README.txt

         iv.
 We use the following shorthands in the stdout:
             a.
 SP - Spatial
             b.
 HTH - Halide-To-Hardware, ie Halide-HLS
+    d.
+Note: the graphs are slightly different from those in the paper.
+In the paper, Halide-HLS and Spatial used 2.3-9.1x more area.
+In these charts, Halide-HLS and Spatial use 2.2-8.6x less area.
+Additionally, in some cases Aetherling's advantage has improved.
+One example of this is the CONV example at throughput 1.
+These minor differences are due to some small changes we made in the implementations of some of the operators.
 2. To explore the scheduler and rewrite rules code, look at "/home/pldi/pldi/embeddedHaskellAetherling/src/Core/Aetherling/Rewrites/Sequence_To_Partially_Parallel_Space_Time/Rewrite_Expr.hs".
     a.
 The top function in this file is "rewrite_to_partially_parallel".
 It converts a Sequence Language expression into a Space-Time IR expression with a target throughput.
     b.
 The rewrite rules are implemented in the function "sequence_to_partially_parallel".